Dylan Moses

-Dylan Moses (born May 25, 1998) is an American professional football linebacker.
+Dylan Moses (born May 25, 1998) is an American former professional football linebacker.
 He played college football for the Alabama Crimson Tide and signed with the Jacksonville Jaguars as an undrafted free agent in 2021.

 Early life

 Moses originally attended University High School in Baton Rouge, Louisiana, before transferring to IMG Academy in Bradenton, Florida, for his senior season.
 As a senior, he was the Parade Magazine National Player of the Year and won the Butkus Award.
 A five star recruit, Moses originally committed to Louisiana State University (LSU) to play college football before changing to the University of Alabama.

 College career

+Freshman

+As a true freshman at Alabama in 2017, Moses played in 11 games with two starts and recorded 30 tackles, 1.5 sacks and one interception.
+He was named to the SEC All-Freshman team.

+He missed the 2018 Sugar Bowl and the 2018 College Football Playoff National Championship due to a broken foot.